What are the most important Google Analytics metrics you can measure, and what can you use that data for?

 In MonsterInsights, this report is located in your Overview tab next to your device breakdown:

-In Google Analytics 4, find New Users and Returning users in the Retention report:
+In Google Analytics, find New Users and Returning users in the Retention report:

 Engagement is one of the most important Google Analytics metrics.
-It indicates whether users are finding what they were looking for on your site, and engaging with your content.
+It indicates whether users find what they’re looking for on your site and engage with your content.

-There are several user engagement metrics you can find in Google Analytics 4, but we’ll focus on overall average engagement time and engagement time per page.
+You can find several user engagement metrics in Google Analytics, but we’ll focus on overall average engagement time and engagement time per page.

 The Average Engagement Time for your site shows you how long, on average, users are spending on your site.
-In Google Analytics 4, you can find this metric under Engagement » Overview.
+In Google Analytics, you can find this metric under Engagement » Overview.

 To find your average engagement time per page, navigate to Engagement » Pages and screens, then scroll to the table.
-Depending on the size of your screen, you might have to scroll the table to the right a little bit to find the Average engagement time column.
+Depending on your screen size, you might have to scroll the table to the right a little bit to find the Average engagement time column.

 Similar to the Landing Pages report, this report shows a listing of your pages and how many views they got.
 However, while Landing Pages shows which pages people landed on when they came to your site, the Pages report shows all pageviews.

-So, however a person gets to your site, what are the top pages that person might visit next?
+So, no matter how a person gets to your site, what are the top pages that person might visit next?
 What content are visitors finding once they get to your site?

-In Google Analytics 4, find the pages report under Engagement » Pages and screens.
-Scroll down to find the table where all the pages are listed that your users visited in the timeframe you have selected.
+In Google Analytics, find the pages report under Engagement » Pages and screens.
+Scroll down to find the table where all the pages that your users visited in the timeframe you have selected are listed.

 This report shows you which mobile devices were used to access your site.
 In a world where so much of all website traffic is via mobile, it’s important to make sure your website works and looks great on all devices.

 With this report, you can see if there might be a problem with a certain device.
-Does one device have a much higher bounce rate than the rest, or a very low average time on page?
-You might need to do some testing on that type of device.
+Does one device type have a very low average time on the page?
+You might need to do some testing for that type of device.

-In Google Analytics 4, find mobile devices under Reports » Tech » Tech overview.
+In Google Analytics, find mobile devices under Reports » Tech » Tech overview.
 Scroll all the way to the bottom to find the Users by Device model card.
 Click the link at the bottom to view the full report.

 In the table on the next page, you’ll find information for each device model that visited your site (note that some devices are lumped by which browser was used):